dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests.md

 ## Sample data + Accordion component

-Now, let's create a sample data that we can pass to our accordion component because we would want our accordion to be reusable, so it should accept data as props.
+Now, let's create sample data that we can pass to our accordion component because we would want our accordion to be reusable, so it should accept data as props.
 We can initialize the data from a parent component so for our case, it would be `src/App.tsx`.
 I have a sample data that we can use here, update the code of it:

 ```tsx
 import './App.css';